KingDolphin123/jacube/README.md

 │   ├── SectionTitle.css        # Styling for SectionTitle
 │   ├── SectionTitle.jsx        # This is the old section titles, removed because there were tacky 😛
 │   ├── SectionTitle2.jsx       # The section titles in production, nice
+│   ├── SongPreview.jsx         # Audio box component for playing the preview
 │   ├── SpotSection.css         # Styling for SpotSection
 │   ├── SpotSection.jsx         # The bounding for the CustomSongEmbeds
 │   ├── VideoSection.css        # Styling for VideoSection